ArtBlocks/artblocks-docs/minter-suite/seadrop-integration.md

 # SeaDrop Integration

-This page provides an overview of an integration solution for the Art Blocks Shared Minter Suite with SeaDrop.
+This page provides an overview of an integration solution for the Art Blocks Shared Minter Suite with OpenSea's SeaDrop system.
 This is a special integration that allows Art Blocks projects to be minted and sold on OpenSea via SeaDrop, and is not a standard integration with the Shared Minter Suite.

 The integration requires a few non-standard steps to ensure that the SeaDrop contract can interact with the minter suite.
 The steps below outline the process for integrating SeaDrop with the Art Blocks Shared Minter Suite.